jlaws/JLPermissions/README.md

 To run the example project; clone the repo, and run `pod install`, then open JLPermissionsExample.xcworkspace.

 The method for asking for each type of permission (other than push notifications) is virtually identical.
-Here are some examples:
+Here is an example of the API:

 ```objective-c